rafaelhlima/LOPythonGuide/Chapters/ch01_beginners_guide.md

 End Sub
 ```

-But why does it help to imagine how the script would be written in Basic if our aim is to create Python scripts.
-The answer to this question is that the way LibreOffice's Uno API is called is very similar in Basic and Python.
-So once you figure the minor differences between them, you will be able to convert Basic macros into Python macros.
+But why does it help to imagine how the script would be written in Basic if our aim is to create Python scripts?
+The answer to this question lies on the fact that the way LibreOffice's Uno API is called in Basic and Python is very similar.
+So once you figure out the minor differences between them, you will be able to convert Basic macros into Python macros.

 Without further due, next is the Python script for our Hello World example: